Skip to content

 Interop Interfaces

-Instead of manually authoring a binding for each method, make Bootsharp generate them automatically with [JSImport] and [JSExport] assembly attributes.
+Instead of manually authoring a binding for each method, let Bootsharp generate them automatically using the [JSImport] and [JSExport] assembly attributes.

-For example, say we have a JavaScript UI (frontend), which needs to be notified when a data is mutated on the C# domain layer (backend), so it can render the updated state; additionally, our frontend may have a setting (eg, stored in browser cache) to temporary mute notifications, which needs to be retrieved by the backend.
-Create the following interface in C# to describe the expected frontend APIs:
+For example, say we have a JavaScript UI (frontend) that needs to be notified when data is mutated in the C# domain layer (backend), so it can render the updated state.
+Additionally, the frontend may have a setting (e.g., stored in the browser cache) to temporarily mute notifications, which the backend needs to retrieve.
+You can create the following interface in C# to describe the expected frontend APIs:

 csharp